Last Updated on

 - Soft, tender vegetable roots, like beets and carrots

 - Wheat cereals or oatmeal preparations

 Babies on formula feeds should be continued with their diets.
-It is essential to ensure adequate nutrition through diet during an episode of diarrhoea for a speedy recovery and prevent weakness due to dehydration.
+It is essential to ensure adequate nutrition through diet during an episode of diarrhoea, for speedy recovery and prevention of weakness due to dehydration.

 The intestinal mucosa is altered in diarrhoea.
-Hence digestion becomes difficult.
-It is advisable to avoid certain foods which may be difficult to digest and hence harmful during diarrhoea in toddlers and young children:
+Hencem digestion becomes difficult.
+It is advisable to avoid certain foods that may be difficult to digest and hence harmful during diarrhoea in toddlers and young children:

-- Avoid giving too much fruit juices, as they contain synthetic preservatives
+- Too much fruit juices, as they contain synthetic preservatives

 - Fried and greasy foods, spicy or tangy sauces

-- Seafood and non-vegetarian foods should be avoided as they are difficult to digest items
+- Seafood and non-vegetarian foods, as they are difficult to digest

 Home Remedies for Diarrhoea in Kids

 Mild to moderate diarrhoea without dehydration can be efficiently managed at home with the following: